openwfm/wrf-fire/README.txt

 when input_sounding changes)
 ./wrf.exe

-Or, just run the debugger, it is set up to load the program automatically and set a breakpoint at exit, esp. error exit:

-cd test/em_fire
-idb -dbx

 This runs an "idealized" problem.
 For RUNNING ON REAL DATA see doc/README_wps.txt

 STANDALONE FIRE MODEL TEST

-with ifort:
+With ifort:

 cd phys
 ./ifmake clean